Taught by Sarah F. Burns

 Students who wish to sign up for this class must have taken Drawing or Painting with Sarah in the past and feel proficient in the basic elements of drawing.
 It may be acceptable to take Drawing I and Painting I concurrently – contact Sarah with questions at email@example.com.
 This class can be repeated multiple times, moving toward independence at every stage.

-There will be slide talk on composition, history of still life and of methods of working approaching the study.
+There will be slide talk on composition with slides of still life in art history designed to spark ideas and imagination.
 There will be demonstration of setting up a palette and working with the materials, oil paint and discussion of color theory.
 Sarah will work in parallel with the group and demo the stages of her study as the class goes.

 The subject of the class is still life — it is important to note however, that still life is the best and easiest way to practice the tools and principles that apply to the figure and the landscape as well.
 Still life is wonderful because the objects hold still and the light doesn’t move.